GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [ ] Experiement with audio codec settings
 - [ ] UI
 - [x] When establishing the codecs, we check for keywords like 'video' (see line 91 in Taks.py), which may return a false positive because ffprobe could use the keyworld 'video' in objects not related to defining the stream type.
 Will need to figure out how to work around this.
-- [ ] Stopping the script does not stop the ffmpeg terminal/os command.
-There should be a way to interupt ffmpeg from the script
 - [x] Add more inline documentation
 - [x] Add additional fields so different file attributes can get different ffmpeg commands
 - [x] Celery queues: https://stackoverflow.com/questions/51631455/how-to-route-tasks-to-different-queues-with-celery-and-django